 - Spiderwort or Tradescantia pinetorum & occidentalis

 - Tree houseleek or Aeonium sp.

-It is true that succulents have beautiful features that many people fall in love with these plants.
+Plants form an important part of our life, and I cannot imagine living in a house without them.
+It is true that succulents especially have beautiful features, and many people fall in love with these plants.
 But not all of the types are safe for pets.

 - Tropical Hibiscus or Hibiscus rosa-sinensis